 - Corneal ulcers,

 - Follicular conjunctivitis.

-Are also prone to skin diseases.
-If that’s true of your dog’s breed, then that might be why he’s more susceptible to redness of the conjunctiva as well.
+And in sporadic cases, even cancer.
+Some dog breeds are also prone to skin diseases.
+If that’s true of your dog’s breed, then that might be why he’s also more susceptible to redness of the conjunctiva.

-Most of the time some simple eye drops and time can clear up these kind of eye infections.
+Most of the time, some simple eye drops can clear up this kind of eye infection.
 However, your veterinarian is the right person to decide the exact treatment after a diagnosis of conjunctivitis has been made.
-He or she might want to do some other tests to make sure that your animals conjunctivitis isn’t actually ulcerative keratitis or as mentioned, some type of cancer.
+They might want to do some other tests to ensure that your animal’s conjunctivitis isn’t ulcerative keratitis or, as mentioned, some cancer.

-Of your pet’s eye inflammation may just be that something is stuck under the lid.
-So here are the possible treatments your dog will have to face after ruling out another disease and getting a clear pink eye diagnosis:
+Your pet’s eye inflammation may be that something is stuck under the lid.
+So here are the possible treatments your dog will have to face after ruling out another disease and getting a precise pink eye diagnosis: